-I measured Jordann’s leg, multiplied by 1.5, and cut a strip of fabric that long and about 3″ wide.
+I measured Jordann’s leg, multiplied by 1.5, and cut a strip of fabric the same length and about 3″ wide.
 As you can tell in the first photo, the strip I received was a little curved.
 But it worked out alright with a little pressing and easing.

-I folded it over, right sides together, and sewed along the long edge.
+I folded the fabric over, right sides together, and sewed a simple straight stitch along the long edge.